-Contribution from Risk Descriptions Above Risk Category Source PIA Only PIA and Qualified Conservation Easement and/or Financial Failure Default Risk -Remedies for reversals addressed in PIA 15% or 7% 11% or 3% Illegal Forest Biomass Removal Default Risk 0% 0% Conversion Default Risk - Remedies for reversals addressed in PIA 2% 0% Over-Harvesting Default Risk - Remedies for reversals addressed in PIA 2% 0% Social Default Risk 2% 2% Wildfire Calculated Risk from worksheet Х% X% Disease or Insect Outbreak Calculated Risk from worksheet 3% 3% Other Catastrophic Events Calculated Risk from worksheet 3% 3%
+Contribution from Risk Descriptions Above Risk Category Source PIA Only PIA and Qualified Conservation Easement and/or a Qualified Deed Restriction and/or Public Ownership Financial Failure Default Risk -Remedies for reversals addressed in PIA 15% or 7% 11% or 3% Illegal Forest Biomass Removal Default Risk 0% 0% Conversion Default Risk - Remedies for reversals addressed in PIA 2% 0% Over-Harvesting Default Risk - Remedies for reversals addressed in PIA 2% 0% Social Default Risk 2% 2% Wildfire, Disease, or Insect Outbreak Calculated Risk from Table A.8 X% or (X% x Y%) X% or (X% x Y%) Other Catastrophic Events Default Risk 3% 3%

-&lt;sup>27 When determining the appropriate risk rating for the Financial Failure Risk Category, use the higher value if intending to use PIA Subordination Clause Type I and the lower value if intending to use PIA Subordination Clause Type II.
+&lt;sup>33 When determining the appropriate risk rating for the Financial Failure Risk Category, use the higher value if intending to use PIA Subordination Clause Type I and the lower value if intending to use PIA Subordination Clause Type II.
 Please refer to the Project Implementation Agreement on the Reserve website for further information.